dotnet/runtime/src/clr/src/tools/r2rdump/README.md

 ### READYTORUN_SECTION_IMPORT_SECTIONS

-A struct described in [READYTORUN_IMPORT_SECTION](../../inc/readytorun.h)
+A struct described in [READYTORUN_IMPORT_SECTION](../../inc/readytorun.h).
+Currently not parsed correctly

 ### READYTORUN_SECTION_RUNTIME_FUNCTIONS

 A array of RVAs.
 For x64, each RuntimeFunction has RVAs to the start of the assembly, end of the assembly, and start of the UnwindInfo.
-For x86, each RuntimeFunction has RVAs to the start of the assembly, and start of the UnwindInfo.
+For x86/Arm/Arm64, each RuntimeFunction has RVAs to the start of the assembly, and start of the UnwindInfo.

 ### READYTORUN_SECTION_METHODDEF_ENTRYPOINTS